Your Expert Guide: How to Explore Seville with Kids (2024)

 You should totally try them all, especially churros with chocolate.

-A Final Word on Seville with Kids
+A final word on Seville with kids

 My opinion is that pretty much everywhere is kid friendly as long as you make it so.
 As long as you don’t try and force the kids to spend all day in museums and churches, and do feed them ice creams then they’ll have a wonderful time as long as they’re with their family.
 That said, Seville is a great city to explore with kids, it has a large pedestrianised centre and plenty to keep them active.
 We’ve loved getting to know it over the last 18 months and are excited to keep digging deeper into the city.

-⭐️ ⭐️ If you’re looking for inspiration for other city trips with kids, try Malaga, Ronda, Segovia, Gibraltar, Faro or Porto.
+⭐️ ⭐️ If you’re looking for inspiration for other city trips with kids, try Malaga, Granada, Ronda, Segovia, Gibraltar, Faro or Porto.
 It’s even possible to take a family road trip between Seville and Lisbon – because, don’t forget, Europe is teeeny compared to the USA.

 ¡Buen Viaje!